dotnet/docs-maui/docs/user-interface/layouts/bindablelayout.md

 - `ItemsSource` – specifies the collection of `IEnumerable` items to be displayed by the layout.
 - `ItemTemplate` – specifies the <xref:Microsoft.Maui.Controls.DataTemplate> to apply to each item in the collection of items displayed by the layout.
-- `ItemTemplateSelector` – specifies the `DataTemplateSelector` that will be used to choose a <xref:Microsoft.Maui.Controls.DataTemplate> for an item at runtime.
+- `ItemTemplateSelector` – specifies the <xref:Microsoft.Maui.Controls.DataTemplateSelector> that will be used to choose a <xref:Microsoft.Maui.Controls.DataTemplate> for an item at runtime.

 > [!NOTE]
 > The `ItemTemplate` property takes precedence when both the `ItemTemplate` and `ItemTemplateSelector` properties are set.